 If you’re using Ethernet instead of Wi-Fi, just replace "Circuit Digest" with the Ethernet connection name.

-Step 6: Restart the Connection to Apply Changes
+Step 6: Restart Connection to Apply Static IP Changes

-After setting the static IP, I needed to bring the connection down and then back up so the new config would be used.
+After set static IP Raspberry Pi terminal configuration, I needed to bring the connection down and then back up so the new config would be used.

-At this point, the Pi disconnected from Wi-Fi briefly, then reconnected using the new static IP address I assigned.
+At this point, the Pi disconnected from Wi-Fi briefly, then reconnected using the new static IP address on Raspberry Pi, which I assigned.

 Step 7: Verify the Static IP Address Is Set